opencog/opencog/opencog/nlp/learn/run/README.md

 in the `../download` directory.

-You will typically want to make copies of these, and tailor them to your specific needs and proceedures.
+You will typically want to make copies of these, and tailor them to your specific needs and procedures.
 In particular, many of these files require database credentials to be set; the exact credentials to use will depend on which copy of which database you are using.
 You WILL be copying around a lot of databases!